-Your doctor will also need to perform blood tests to detect antibody levels and brain natriuretic peptide Brain natriuretic peptide is an amino acid made in the heart.
-It is also secreted from the heart when stressed.
+Your doctor will also need to perform blood tests to detect antibody levels and brain natriuretic peptide.
+Brain natriuretic peptide is an amino acid made in the heart.
+It’s also secreted from the heart when the heart is stressed.

 Testing will also include: